A2–B1

 Multi-Error Text Practice

 At B2 level, errors appear in clusters within authentic-length texts.
-The text-correction exercises in this subtopic train you to identify all errors simultaneously — the same skill tested in Cambridge B2 First Use of English tasks.
+The exercises in this subtopic train you to identify all errors simultaneously — the same skill tested in Cambridge B2 First Use of English tasks.

 L1 Interference Patterns